-In light of growing worries about the proliferation of language model (LM)-generated content on the internet, watermarking is viewed as a morally sound method of verifying if a text was produced by a model.
+In light of growing worries about the proliferation of LM-generated content on the internet, watermarking is viewed as a morally sound method of verifying if a text was produced by a model.
 A signal that can be later identified is included in the generated output by a number of modern watermarking approaches that marginally alter the output probabilities of LMs.

-Rastogi and Pruthi (2024) Concerns regarding the early text watermarking ideas' resilience to paraphrase have been widely debated.
+Rastogi and Pruthi concerns regarding the early text watermarking ideas' resilience to paraphrase have been widely debated.
 Some strategies are purposefully created these days and are said to be resistant to paraphrase.
-Such watermarking systems, however, fail to sufficiently take into consideration how easily they can be reverse-engineered.
-They demonstrate that by gaining access to a restricted set of generations from a black-box watermarked model, it can significantly boost the efficacy of paraphrase attacks to avoid watermark detection, making the watermark useless [15].
+Such watermarking systems, however, fail to sufficiently take into consideration how easily they can be reverseengineered.
+They demonstrate that by gaining access to a restricted set of generations from a black-box watermarked model, it can significantly boost the efficacy of paraphrase attacks to avoid watermark detection, making the watermark useless.^[15]

-Zhang et al. (2024) conduct a thorough analysis of the state-of-the-art LLM watermark scheme's susceptibility to a new green list stealing attack.
+Zhang et al. conduct a thorough analysis of the state-of-the-art LLM watermark scheme's susceptibility to a new green list stealing attack.
 A mixed integer programming issue with limitations is how they formulate the attack.
 They test their attack under a full threat model, which includes an extreme case in which the attacker is completely ignorant, does not have access to the watermark detector API, and is unaware of the watermark injection/detection technique or the LLM's parameter settings.
-Long-term tests on LLMs, including OPT and LLaMA, show that their attack can effectively remove the watermark and steal the green list in any situation [16].
+Long-term tests on LLMs, including OPT and LLaMA, show that their attack can effectively remove the watermark and steal the green list in any situation.^[16]

-Barman et al. (2024) claim that the picture watermarking techniques used today are brittle and vulnerable to visual paraphrasing assaults.
+Barman et al. claim that the picture watermarking techniques used today are brittle and vulnerable to visual paraphrasing assaults.
 There are two stages to the suggested visual paraphraser's operation.

 First, it uses KOSMOS-2, one of the newest and most advanced image captioning systems, to create a caption for the provided image.
-The final image has no watermarks and is a visual paraphrase. practical results show that watermarks can be successfully removed from photos via visual paraphrase attacks.
-This study offers a critical evaluation, empirically demonstrating how susceptible current watermarking methods are to visual paraphrase attacks [17].
+The final image has no watermarks and is a visual paraphrase.
+Practical results show that watermarks can be successfully removed from photographs through visual paraphrase attacks.
+This study offers a critical evaluation, empirically demonstrating how susceptible current watermarking methods are to visual paraphrase attacks.^[17]

-Hongyan Chang et al. (2024) present the smoothing attack and demonstrate how vulnerable current statistical watermarking techniques are to small text changes.
-Specifically, an adversary can smooth out the distribution disruption induced by watermarks using a weaker language model.
+Chang et al. present the smoothing attack and demonstrate how vulnerable current statistical watermarking techniques are to small text changes.
+Specifically, an adversary can smooth out the distribution disruption induced by watermarks using a weaker LM.
 While avoiding the watermark detector, the generated text that is produced is of a quality that is comparable to that of the original (unwatermarked) model.
-Their attack exposes a basic flaw in a variety of watermarking methods [18].

-Idrissi et al. (2023) main objective was to ensure the ethical use of LLMs in AI-driven text synthesis by developing a novel methodology for the detection of synthetic text.
+Their attack exposes a basic flaw in a variety of watermarking methods.^[18] Idrissi et al. main objective was to ensure the ethical use of LLMs in AI-driven text synthesis by developing a novel methodology for the detection of synthetic text.
 The study begins by reproducing results from an earlier baseline study, highlighting its vulnerability to changes in the underlying generation model.
 They next suggest a novel watermarking strategy and rigorously test it using generated text that has been paraphrased to see how resistant it is.
-Results from experiments demonstrate how reliable their suggestion is in comparison to the watermarking technique [19].
+Results from experiments demonstrate how reliable their suggestion is in comparison to the watermarking technique.^[19] Table 1 highlights how many watermarking methods are vulnerable to paraphrasing attacks.
+Simple rewording or visual transformations can